thegetty/quire-docs/content/documentation/multiformat-output.md

 Quire is designed to create a website version, a PDF version and two e-book versions of your project from the same source files.
 Each can be customized in various ways as described below, and then be deployed to the web.

+{{< q-class "box tip" >}}
+- Links to download the EPUB, MOBI, and PDF versions are automatically included in the sidebar menu of the online version of your project.
+These links can be removed or modified by making changes to the `resource_link` information in your `data/publication.yml` file.
+- You can add links to these files from anywhere in your markdown files by linking to `/downloads/output.epub`, `/downloads/output.mobi`, and `/downloads/output.pdf` respectively.
+{{< /q-class >}}

 ## E-Book Output

 Quire can output two different {{< q-def "reflowable" >}} e-book formats: EPUB and MOBI.
 EPUB is the most widely used format and will work on most devices and for most e-book vendors.
 EPUB is an official specification of the World Wide Web Consortium (W3C), and Quire outputs the latest version: EPUB 3.2.